NeuroTechX/ntx_slack_archive/devices.md

  >another quick question guys, I understand the role of OpenBCI's SRB as a ground though the impact of using BIAS is still unclear, why do we actually also need BIAS and not use only SRB?

+4/30/2017 11:13 AM

+ **nicomaque.jette** :

+ >"If you use the N inputs for your electrodes, you have the option to connect some or all of the P inputs together and use SRB2 as reference for those channels you select."